spencertweedy/spencertweedy.com/README.md

 I manage the site’s content with [Netlify CMS](https://www.netlifycms.org/), which is hosted and configured in the 'admin' folder.

+I use [Umami](https://umami.is) to log anonymous, basic traffic data and no third party can access it.

 ## Copyright/license

 I reserve all rights to the site and its contents.